AN/ALR-69A(V) Radar Warning Receiver

 Superior aircraft.
 Self-protection at a low total cost of ownership

 The upgraded AN/ALR-69A(V) RWR dramatically enhances aircrew survivability, providing “sensors forward” situational awareness at a substantially lower cost than competing systems.
-The ALR-69A(V) features capabilities previously unattainable in a tactical RWR: suppression of enemy air defenses, easy cross-platform integration, and enhanced spectral and spatial coverage for high-sensitivity detection in dense signal environments, and most recently single-ship geolocation.
+The ALR-69A(V) features capabilities previously unattainable in a tactical RWR: suppression of enemy air defenses, easy cross-platform integration, enhanced spectral and spatial coverage for high-sensitivity detection in dense signal environments, and most recently single-ship geolocation.

-The 16-channel broadband receiver can be easily reconfigured to support future applications and, as converter technology continues to improve, users can boost response time and dynamic range by replacing a digital circuit card.
+The 16-channel broadband receiver can easily be reconfigured to support future applications, and as converter technology continues to improve, users can boost response time and dynamic range by simply replacing a digital circuit card.
 Extra, pre-wired card slots enable interfaces to any electronic countermeasure or radar system.